 3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

-Once you have a collection of credible sources as part of a formal secondary research project such as a report, your next step is to build that report around those sources, using them as anchors of evidence around your own arguments.
-If you began with an hypothesis and you’re using the sources as evidence to support it, or if you realize that your hypothesis is wrong because all the credible sources you’ve found poked holes in it, you should at this point be able to draft a thesis—your whole point in a nutshell.
-From there, you can arrange your sources in an order that follows a logical sequence such as general to specific or advantages versus disadvantages.
+Once you have a collection of credible sources as part of a formal secondary research project such as a report, your next step is to build that report around those sources, using them as foundations of evidence upon which you build your own arguments.
+If you began with an hypothesis and you’re using the sources as evidence to support it, or if you realize that your hypothesis is wrong because every credible source you’ve found poked another hole in it, you should at this point be able to draft a thesis, which is your whole point in a nutshell.
+From there, you can arrange your sources in an order that follows a logical sequence such as general to specific, advantages versus disadvantages, or problem and solution.
 We will examine organizational structures in the next chapter (Ch.
-4) on drafting, but we are now going to focus on how to incorporate source material into usable evidence.
+4) on drafting, but let’s now focus on how to convert source material into usable evidence by integrating it responsibly into a research document.

 You essentially have four ways of using source material available to you, three of them involving text, and one media: